 Best agile project management software

-Asana is a team collaboration tool designed by the co-founder of Facebook and a Google engineer.
+Asana is a team collaboration tool and task management software designed by the co-founder of Facebook and a Google engineer.
 With backgrounds like these, it’s no wonder Asana has made team collaboration into an art.

 This platform is great for both mobile and online use.
 Team projects can be organized with boards where tasks can easily be assigned and discussed.
 There is also a timeline view that helps create realistic plans for project completion.